-Mab Jones is a poet, comic, writer, and performer, under the umbrella title of "spoken word artist".
+She is a poet, comic, writer, and performer, under the umbrella title of "spoken word artist".
 Winner of the John Tripp Spoken Poetry Audience Award, and semi-finalist in the Funny Women and Radio 4 National Poetry Slam competitions, she is a performer who places emphasis on entertainment and audience enjoyment.

 Mab is resident poet in the National Botanic Garden of Wales, as well as a comic poet well-known for her scurrilous and satirical outpourings.
 She has performed at Latitude, the Comedy Store, in the USA and Japan, as well as acted as support for television's Phill Jupitus at last year,'s and this year's, Edinburgh Fringe Festival.
-She has three books forthcoming - nature poems with Blackheath Books, performance poems with Burning Eye Books, and a third, of Wales-related verse.
+She has had three more books published - nature poems with Blackheath Books, performance poems with Burning Eye Books, and a third, of Wales-related verse.

 She has supported many well-known poets and comics, amongst them John Hegley, Lucy Porter, Tony Law, and Joolz Denby.
 Funny and touching by turns, her work veers from the delightfully playful to the outrageously naughty; meanders cleverly through subjects social, amorous, irreverent, and relevant; is witty, satirical, saucy, dark at times, but always lively and infused with a sparkly sense of fun.